If you ♥ peanuts, here’s great news: Peanuts love your heart back.

 Peanuts Contain Vitamin E for Antioxidant Effects

-Another factor contributing to cardiovascular disease is damage caused by unstable molecules called free radicals.10, 11 Antioxidants, such as vitamin E, help protect cells from this type of damage.12 It’s best to get this vitamin straight from foods12, 13, such as peanuts, where it works together with other healthy substances to increase their beneficial effects.3
+Another factor contributing to cardiovascular disease is damage caused by unstable molecules called free radicals.
+Antioxidants, such as vitamin E, help protect cells from this type of damage.
+It’s best to get this vitamin straight from foods, such as peanuts, where it works together with other healthy substances to increase their beneficial effects.

 Peanuts Can Prevent Damage Inside Arteries

-Damage to the inner lining of your arteries, called the endothelium, may lead to atherosclerosis.5 Peanuts contain substances that help protect the endothelium, including arginine14 (an amino acid3) and phenolic compounds (substances with antioxidant properties 14).
-A study of healthy, overweight men showed that including peanuts in a meal helped preserve endothelial function14
+Damage to the inner lining of your arteries, called the endothelium, may lead to atherosclerosis.
+Peanuts contain substances that help protect the endothelium, including arginine (an amino acid) and phenolic compounds (substances with antioxidant properties).
+A study of healthy, overweight men showed that including peanuts in a meal helped preserve endothelial function.

 Peanuts Can Protect Against Inflammation

 Inflammation also plays a key role in the development of atherosclerosis.
-And several substances in peanuts—including magnesium, vitamin E, arginine, phenolic compounds, and fiber—may help fight inflammation.15 In one study, researchers measured substances in the blood that are markers of inflammation.
-They found that eating nuts instead of red meat, processed meat, eggs, or refined grains was associated with lower levels of these substances.15
+And several substances in peanuts—including magnesium, vitamin E, arginine, phenolic compounds, and fiber—may help fight inflammation.
+In one study, researchers measured substances in the blood that are markers of inflammation.
+They found that eating nuts instead of red meat, processed meat, eggs, or refined grains was associated with lower levels of these substances.

 Peanuts Can Decrease the Risk for Diabetes